-Students attending Saint Mary's for the first time, whom are interested in living in residence, must complete the residence application through the online Housing Portal.
-Please see our portal instructions for the step-by-step process on how to apply.
+Students attending Saint Mary's for the first time who are interested in living in residence MUST complete a residence application through the online Housing Portal.
+Please see our portal instructions for the step-by-step process of how to apply.
 Applications for the current academic year are accepted continuously throughout the year, provided spaces are available.

 Returning students also use the online Housing Portal to re-apply for residence.
 Application fees are non-refundable.

-- Student Completes application through online Housing Portal with $25 application fee.
+- Student completes an application through the online Housing Portal and pays $25 application fee.

-- University assigns room or position on wait-list.
+- University assigns a residence bed space or a position on the wait-list.

-Return the "Wait-List agreement" to the Housing & Residence.
+- Submitting a signed copy of the "Wait-List Agreement" to Housing & Residence.

-Your position on the wait-list will be determined by the date and time the University receives both your $500 deposit and your signed Wait-List Agreement.
+Positions on the Wait-List are determined be the DATE and TIME the University receives both the $500 deposit and a signed copy of the Wai-List Agreement.

 Once you have been placed on the wait-list there are two ways in which your position/number could improve: